 - Running general errands

-Your imagination is really the only limit to how long this list of auction promises can be.
-Many people are keen to get involved in an auction of promises for two main reasons: firstly it’s great fun but secondly, everyone always has something to contribute whether it’s fixing shelves, washing dishes for a couple of days, or ironing shirts.
+Your imagination is the only limit to how long this list of auction promises can be.
+Many people are keen to get involved in an auction of promises for two main reasons: firstly, it’s great fun.
+Secondly, everyone has something to contribute, whether fixing shelves, washing dishes, or ironing shirts.
 It’s a novel way to get into the community spirit and for people to share ideas and spend time helping out while generating valuable revenue for a nonprofit’s cause.